 Doing Business with Palm Beach State College

-Any vendor desiring to conduct business with the College must submit a completed vendor application and W-9 packet.
-Existing vendors that have changed address, changed business name or changed FEIN must also submit a new vendor application.
+Any supplier desiring to conduct business with the College must submit a completed supplier application.
+Existing suppliers that have changed address, changed business name or changed FEIN must also submit a new vendor application.

 The College encourages and supports supplier diversity for qualified minority or women-owned

 Business Enterprises (W/MBE) in the procurement of goods, services, and construction-related

 activities but does not certify W/MBEs.
 Please complete the supplier application form

 indicating W/MBE status.